 Students exceeding the agreed period of holiday per year will have their visa sponsorship immediately terminated.

-Students may take a holiday during the period of time between thesis submission and the date of their viva.
-They should monitor their e-mail account regularly in case there are any important messages sent to them during this period.
+Students may take up to 40 days of holiday during the period of time between thesis submission and the date of their viva.
+They should monitor their email account regularly in case there are any important messages sent to them during this period.

-We would not expect students with Minor Amendments to be taking holiday during the period of amendments.
+We would not expect students with Minor Amendments of up to 3 months to be taking holiday during the period of amendments.

 At some point during your studies, you may need to consider suspending your studies for a specific period of time.
 You might suspend for a variety of reasons including academic, financial, medical, personal, immigration, family or other.